jieyouxu/Haskell-Notes/docs/12-handling-exceptions/notes.md

     and not `Exception`s in languages like Java.

 !!! note "Exceptions and control flow"
-    Exceptions in languages like Java have the problem of interfering with control flow and causes the Exception to propagate.
+    `Exception`s in languages like Java have the problem of interfering with control flow and causes the `Exception` to propagate.